Applicant Resources

 • Frequently Asked Questions

-You can also email us at hiring@ucsc.edu with your questions or request for assistance.
+You can also email us at hiring@ucsc.edu with questions or requests for assistance.

 A Great Place To Live